 The Board also worked in concert with the Department to implement a psychology capstone course concentrating on internships – a growing requirement for students seeking full time jobs upon graduation.

 An annual leadership development workshop for psychology students was created to provide much needed job skills training such as resume writing, job interviewing techniques, and networking advice.
 These popular workshops have been attended by students across all four classes.

 Mentoring activities have played a crucial role in preparing psychology undergraduates with career guidance advice.
 The Department’s alumni network has responded enthusiastically to volunteer their time and business knowledge with our First Friday series offering insights and strategies into how psychology majors can apply their degrees to a wide variety of career fields.
 There have been over 60 First Friday events conducted and over 70 alumni sharing their stories.
 More are scheduled for the remainder of this academic year.

 There has been one common thread that underlies the accomplishments of the board over the past 10 years.
 That thread is YOU – esteemed alumni who care to give back to a world class department.
 The Board needs your continued assistance.
 Work with us to grow the Psychology Department to even further heights.
 Be a mentor and spend an hour on campus with students who may have similar dreams as you did.
 Become a Board member and work with us to develop new strategies that readies students for life after college.
 Give to the Shape the Future Fund and help a student shine.
 The Psychology Department’s future is bright.
 With you, it is even brighter.

-To learn how you can get involved in the Board’s activities, please contact Ryan Leskis, Stewardship & Alumni Relations Coordinator, email@example.com.
-Learn more about the Shape the Future Fund and its impact on the educational experience of Psychology students: .
+To learn how you can get involved in the Board’s activities, please contact Ryan Leskis, Stewardship & Alumni Relations Coordinator, firstname.lastname@example.org.
+Learn more about the Shape the Future Fund and its impact on the educational experience of Psychology students: here.

 President, Psychology Alumni Advisory Board